ehossam/Minesweeper/README.md

 - On the very top of the board, the user can configure the width and height of the board.
 - Also, on the top left of the board, a counter displays the remaining number of flags.
 At the beginning of a game, this counter shows the number of the mines inside the board.
 - To the right of the counter, a smiley face is displayed and can be clicked to start or restart a game.
 Such face changes according to the state of the game, either in-progress, won, or lost.
 - To the right of the face, a stopwatch is displayed to show the spent time solving the game.
-The stopwatch starts when the smile face is clicked and keeps counting to 999 seconds as the maximum threshold.
+The stopwatch starts when the smiley face is clicked and keeps counting to 999 seconds as the maximum threshold.

 ## Stylesheets
 The style of the game board is intentionally made to be similar to the online game: https://minesweeper.online/